bbglab/immunebiomarkers/0_analyses/0_exhaustive/README.md

 * 5_combine combines results of testing and computed correlations.
 * 6_*, 7_*, 8_* curate the results for display in figures (better names, groupings, etc.).

+## Output
+* Complete output from this exhaustive study is available as supplemental table in paper.

 ## Requirements to run

 ### Pre-processed Hartwig Medical Foundation Data